NAILSEA

 WHO ARE WE?

-We are Community Transport (NDCT) a charity which has been in operation for more than 27 years.
+We are Community Transport (NDCT) a charity which has been in operation for nearly 30 years.
 Our purpose is to provide an affordable, accessible transport service within the northern part of North Somerset and through this, promote social inclusion, independence and a sense of community.
 We operate a range of transport services including shopping trips, outings, medical appointments, dial-a-ride and other social outings.

 WHAT DO WE WANT?